Denis Johnson

 2017

-Born in Munich on July 1, 1949, Denis Johnson was raised in Tokyo, Manila, and the suburbs outside of Washington, D.C.
+Denis Johnson was born in Munich on July 1, 1949, and raised in Tokyo, Manila, and the suburbs outside of Washington, D.C.
 He studied with Raymond Carver while earning his MFA from the University of Iowa.
-While still enrolled, his first collection of poetry, The Man Among the Seals (Stone Wall Press, 1969), was published.
+While still enrolled, his first book of verse, The Man Among the Seals (Stone Wall Press, 1969), was published.

 About his poetry, the poet and fiction writer Raymond Carver said, “Denis Johnson’s poems are driven by a ravening desire to make sense out of the life lived.
 The subject matter is harrowingly convincing, is nothing less than a close examination of the darker side of human conduct.”

-Johnson's honors include the National Book Ward, Lannan Fellowship in Fiction, a Whiting Writer’s Award, National Poetry Series, and the Aga Khan Prize for Fiction from the Paris Review.
+Johnson’s other honors include a Lannan Fellowship, a Whiting Award, and the Aga Khan Prize for Fiction from The Paris Review.
 A resident of Arizona and Idaho, he died on May 25, 2017.